 Prerequisite: ITAL 1 or ITAL 1A and 1B or recent completion of one year of High School Italian.
-Grading: letter grade or credit/no credit

 Continuation of the study of basic grammar forms, emphasizing on listening and speaking, reading and writing based on modern topical material.

 Transfer Status: Transferable to UC/CSU, see counselor for limitations.